September 14, 2024

 Mailer’s answer touches on subjects that have been a major point of his literary oeuvre: the role of violence, the existential moment, and the search for the authentic.
 Mailer’s linking of a car crash and violence suggests here that both contain an experience that has a touch of the cosmos, or something greater and more profound than the everyday world.
 The experience is both jarring and disruptive, bringing not necessarily insight, but a sense that something more, perhaps something essential, lies in the realm of the unexpected sublimated by the quotidian.
 Many of Mailer’s protagonists search for this “exceptional time . . . that has a touch of the cosmos in it.”

 Mailer first begins his search for in his 1954–55 journal Lipton’s where he considers Freudian psychology in a new light.
-Through marijuana, called “tea” or “Liptons,” Mailer gleans insights he otherwise have not—it acted like the car crash to take him out of time and allow him a glimpse of the cosmos:
+Through marijuana, called “tea” or “Liptons,” Mailer gleans insights he otherwise would not have—it acted like the car crash to take him out of time and allow him a glimpse of the cosmos:

-Over the course of Lipton’s, Mailer develops a dialectic where social conformity, what he calls sociostatis (which he abbreviates to “S”), is at odds with what he calls homestatis—then later homeodynamism (shorted to “H”)—which he considers as “the most healthy act possible at any moment for the soul.”[5]
-In Lipton’s, this dichotomy is reflected an age-old struggle in humans, between individual desire, expression, and affirmation, and that of social pressures and expectations that society imposed, often violently, upon is members.
-For Mailer, the H “life-force” becomes integral in opposing the S forces of oppression that seeks ultimately to neuter the individual for the sake of social order.
-Mailer begins to associate the homeodynamic urge with the psychopath as a vital expression of individuality, making the Freudian id a positive force to be uncovered, rather than repressed through S therapy and neuroses.[6]
+Over the course of Lipton’s, Mailer develops a dialectic where social conformity, what he calls sociostatis (which he abbreviates to “S,” then to “Sup”), is at odds with what he calls homestatis—then later homeodynamism (shorted to “H,” then to “er”)—which he considers as “the most healthy act possible at any moment for the soul.”[8]
+In Lipton’s, this dichotomy is reflected an age-old struggle in humans, between individual desire, expression, and affirmation, and that of social pressures and expectations that society imposes, often violently, upon is members.
+For Mailer, the H “life-force” becomes integral in opposing the S forces of oppression that seek ultimately to neuter the individual for the sake of social order.
+Mailer begins to associate the homeodynamic urge with the psychopath’s violent search for the orgiastic as a vital expression of individuality to uncover “the truths of the universe” that “are hidden in all degraded forms.”[9]
+Mailer views the orgiastic not as a deviant act but as a more authentic reflection of human nature than society’s sanitized version of sexual expression.
+Mailer turns Freud on his head, making the id a positive force to be uncovered, rather than repressed through S therapy and neuroses.[10]

 As I write about elsewhere, a critical aspect of Mailer’s project is in facing the unpredictability of experience.[11]
 Life presents daily battles, and it’s through one’s ability to confront these battles that leads to authentic living.
 By living dangerously and confronting existential situations, Mailer’s protagonists attempt to define their identities.
 In Norman Mailer: A Double Life, J. Michael Lennon identifies Nietzsche’s exhortation to “live dangerously” as a key influence on Mailer’s philosophy, particularly as it appears in Mailer’s conception of honor and American existentialism.[12]
 Nietzsche’s call to face danger and embrace uncertainty resonates with Mailer’s view that true fulfillment comes from confronting life’s inherent risks.
 This notion underpins Mailer’s idea of “honor” as the courage to face challenges directly and accept whatever outcomes may arise.
 In “The White Negro,” Mailer’s hipster embodies this existential stance, embarking on a perilous journey into self-discovery that involves defying societal norms.
 Mailer suggests that the hipster’s life is marked by an uncharted quest where the results are both serious and unpredictable.
 In his essay “Some Dirt in the Talk,” Mailer further describes the existential situation as one where an individual faces significant events with unknown outcomes, reinforcing the idea that living dangerously is about defining oneself against external pressures.[13]
 This struggle shapes the protagonist’s identity, highlighting the transformative power of confronting the unknown.